 Practice should be a cornerstone to however you decide to shoot these birds.
 Skeet shooting was in fact invented by some passionate ruffed grouse hunters and makes a great way to familiarize yourself with your shotgun.
 You can check out some more detailed articles on wingshooting techniques like What is the Churchill Method of Wingshooting, and Practicing Gun Mount.

 For those of you who venture into hunting without a bird dog, you will have to change your methodology a bit.
 Instead of walking up onto pointed birds or hunting ruffed grouse with flushing dogs you will have to alter a bit of your behavior to increase your odds.
-The Art of Pausing on an Upland Hunt is a critical piece of advice than can make birds that feel safe in escape cover get nervous enough to surrender their positions with an unexpected flush.
+How Pausing Causes Ruffed Grouse to Flush is a critical piece of advice than can make birds that feel safe in escape cover get nervous enough to surrender their positions with an unexpected flush.
 After that, you will have to put in some extra work when recovering downed birds.
 Check out the article How to Recover More Birds Without a Dog.

 The American woodcock is often hand-in-hand with the ruffed grouse.
 This migratory species will pass through grouse covers as they head south to winter.
 They can make for easier shooting and added excitement through a long day walking.
-Find out more about woodcock hunting on our ever-growing archive of content: Woodcock hunting.
+Check out A Guide to American Woodcock Hunting

 Interested in picking up someone to mentor you or just talk about grouse hunting?
 The Ruffed Grouse Society is a very welcoming organization that has many events set up for just that type of interaction.
 Check out a list of their events to find “birds n brews” dates and your local chapter.
 Ruffed grouse hunters are a diverse bunch and all sorts of people are ready and willing to help someone else pursue their passion.